Dynamical self-stabilization of the Mott insulator: Time evolution of the density and entanglement entropy of out-of-equilibrium cold fermion gases: Results and Discussion

+We start this section with a brief analysis of the ground-state properties of our system(s).
 Figure~\ref{parabola} shows a representative ground-state density profile and entanglement-entropy profile.
-Mott insulating (M), band insulating (B) and vacuum (V) regions correspond to flat regions in the density profile and local minima in the entropy profile.
-These minima are separated by metallic regions, which in one dimension display Luttinger liquid (L) phenomenology.
+Mott insulating (M), band insulating (B) and vacuum (V) regions correspond to flat regions in the density profile and local minima in the entanglement entropy profile.
+These minima are separated by metallic regions (L1, L2), which in one dimension display Luttinger liquid phenomenology.
 We now adopt this representative density profile as the initial state for the subsequent time evolution with the full Hamiltonian $\hat{H}(\tau)= \hat{H}_0+\hat{V}(\tau)$.
-The A-BALDA time evolution is performed using a predictor-corrector, split-operator algorithm, with the on-site effective potential computed in the mid-point approximation.
-Numerical convergence was further checked by halving $\Delta$ \cite{footnote1}.

-Panel a) of Fig.~\ref{adia} illustrates the time-and-space resolved density profile resulting from very slow (near adiabatic) switching-off of the trap.
+Panel a) of Fig.~\ref{adia} illustrates the time-and-space resolved density profile resulting from a very slow ( i.e., a "numerically adiabatic") switching-off of the trap.
+For such a slow perturbation, and before the particles reach the boundaries, the results can be interpreted in terms of trapped-equilibrium-systems considerations \cite{plateaus1,plateaus5} (see below).
+However, in the following we find useful to adopt a time-dependent perspective, which remains appropriate also for faster switching-off of the trap.

 At time $\tau=0$ the initial density profile is that of Fig.~\ref{parabola}.
-As expected for near adiabatic switching, for very long times the density evolves towards the ground state of the unconfined system, which in our case corresponds to a uniform distribution of $60$ fermions over $100$ sites on a ring.
+As expected for adiabatic switching, for very long times the density evolves towards the ground state of the unconfined system, which in our case corresponds to a uniform distribution of $60$ fermions over $100$ sites on a ring.

-Panel b) gives a more detailed view of the time evolution of the five representative sites.
-The thin horizontal line indicates the uniform density distribution ($n=0.6$) expected for the untrapped system.
+Panel b) shows explicitly the time evolution of the five representative sites.
 All sites ultimately attain this density, but in very different ways.
-Not unexpectedly, the density at the metallic regions (labelled L1 and L2) is rather fluid, and starts evolving towards the uniform density as soon as the trap is reduced.
-Similarly, the vacuum region (labelled V) gets filled up almost immediately.
-Interestingly, at intermediate times the vacuum receives more fermions than would correspond to the uniform state.
-This overshooting, occurring roughly between $\tau=100$ and $\tau=400$, is characteristic of a nonequilibrium process.
+The metallic regions L1 and L2 start evolving towards $n_0$ as soon as the trap is reduced.
+Similarly, the vacuum region (V) gets filled up almost immediately.
+However, at intermediate times, roughly between $\tau=100$ and $\tau=400$, the vacuum receives more fermions than would correspond to the uniform final state.